-Macrocycle 1 was synthesized by the condensation of diacylchloride 8^{36} with 3,6-diamino-9,10-dihexoxyphenanthrene 7 (Scheme 1).
+Synthesis.
+Macrocycle 1 was synthesized by the condensation of diacylchloride 8 with 3,6-diamino-9,10-dihexoxyphenanthrene 7 (Scheme 1).
 Diamino-phenanthrenes with this substitution pattern have not been reported to date but could be useful building blocks in organic synthesis for various applications.
-While 3,6-diamino-9,10-dihexoxyphenanthrene 7 could not be obtained in pure form as the free base due to its propensity to decompose, a synthesis route to obtain the HCl salt of 7 in three steps from commercially available 3,6-dibromophenanthrene-9,10-dine 4 was developed.
-This route starts by reductive etherification of 4 to get 3,6-dibromo-9,10-dihexoxyphenanthrene 5,37 followed by a Buchwald-Hartwig cross coupling with benzophenone imine 6 and subsequent acid hydrolysis of the formed bisimine.
-The reaction between the HCl salt of phenanthrenediamine 7·2(HCl) and diacylchloride 8 in the presence of DIPEA as base affords the desired macrocycle in around 10% yield.
+While 3,6-diamino-9,10-dihexoxyphenanthrene 7 could not be obtained in pure form as the free base due to its propensity to decompose, a synthesis route to obtain the HCl salt of 7 in three steps from commercially available 3,6-dibromophenanthrene-9,10-dione 4 was developed.
+This route starts by reductive etherification of 4 to get 3,6-dibromo-9,10-dihexoxyphenanthrene 5,38 followed by a Buchwald-Hartwig cross coupling with benzophenone imine 6 and subsequent acid hydrolysis of the formed bisimine.
+The reaction between the HCl salt of phenanthrenediamine 7.2(HCl) and diacylchloride 8 in the presence of DIPEA as base affords the desired macrocycle in around 10% yield.
 However, addition of 45 equivalents of tetrabutylammonium chloride (TBACl) improved the yield significantly and facilitated purification by column chromatography due to the better solubility of 1 in the presence of TBACl.
-Additional optimization steps such as slow addition of reagents and performing the reaction in the dark and under an argon atmosphere to try and prevent decomposition of the free base of 7·2(HCl) ultimately improved the yield to 27%.
+Additional optimization steps such as slow addition of reagents and performing the reaction in the dark and under an argon atmosphere to try and prevent decomposition of the free base of 7.2(HCl) ultimately improved the yield to 27%.

 Scheme 1.
-Synthetic scheme for the synthesis of macrocycle 1.
+Synthesis of macrocycle 1.

-Macrocycle 2 was synthesized by the condensation of bishydrazide $\mathbf{10}^{38}$ with phthalaldehyde $\mathbf{11}$ in the presence of TBAH2PO4 in 57% yield (Scheme 2).
+Macrocycle 2 was synthesized via precursor $9^{39}$ by the condensation of bishydrazide $10^{40}$ with phthalaldehyde 11 in the presence of TBAH2PO4 in 57% yield (Scheme 2).
 The H2PO4- template proved to be essential since, when absent, the macrocycle was obtained as a mixture with larger macrocycles and oligomers which could not be separated, whereas the presence of TBAH2PO4 caused the desired macrocycle to selectively precipitate from solution.

 Scheme 2.
-Synthetic scheme for the synthesis of macrocycle 2.
+Synthesis of macrocycle 2.

-Finally, macrocycle 3 was synthesized in a similar manner as macrocycle 1 by condensation of bis-O-hydroxylamine 16 with diacylchloride 1739 (Scheme 3).
-The bis-O-hydroxylamine was obtained in three steps by bromomethylation of 1,2-diethoxybezene 12, followed by nucleophilic substitution by N-hydroxyphthalimide 1440 on 1341 and subsequent hydrazinolysis.
-Notably, for this macrocyclization, the rate of addition had little effect on the yield of the reaction, and increasing the equivalents of TBACI beyond 10 only had a negligible effect on the yield.
-Moreover, the addition of other templates such as TBAH2PO4 or TBA2H2P2O7 gave lower yields compared to the 55% yield obtained with TBACI.
+Finally, macrocycle 3 was synthesized in a similar manner as macrocycle 1 by condensation of bis-O-hydroxylamine 16 with diacylchloride 17 (Scheme 3).
+The bis-O-hydroxylamine was obtained in three steps by bromomethylation of 1,2-diethoxybezene 12, followed by nucleophilic substitution by N-hydroxyphthalimide 14 on 13 and subsequent hydrazinolysis.
+Notably, for this macrocyclization, the rate of addition had little effect on the yield of the reaction and increasing the equivalents of TBACl beyond 10 only had a negligible effect on the yield.
+Moreover, the addition of other templates such as TBAH2PO4 or TBA2H2P2O7 gave lower yields compared to the 55% yield obtained with TBACl.

 Scheme 3.
-Synthetic scheme for the synthesis of macrocycle 3.
+Synthesis of macrocycle 3.